NAP64/Krita-WoA-Port/README.md

 Make sure you have the _install from previous step in an appropriate place and use it.

 This will compile and produce Krita exe.
-I have not tested with Clang19 but Clang18 works.
+Minor fixes needed.
+I have manually corrected python module installations and and removed benchmarks/kis_composition_benchmark_NEON64.cpp:643

 **Icoutils does not compile, so I copied the Krita installation's icon and comtinued the build.**

 ## Testing ##

-w/ Clang18 and system freetype in qt5
+w/ Clang18

          24 - libs-flake-TestPathTool (Failed)
          47 - libs-flake-TestSvgParser (Failed)